nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

     date: March 2018
     target: https://trustedcomputinggroup.org/wp-content/uploads/Hardware-Requirements-for-Device-Identifier-Composition-Engine-r78_For-Publication.pdf
   I-D.kdyxy-rats-tdx-eat-profile: tdx-eat-profile
+  I-D.ietf-rats-endorsements: rats-endorsements

 --- abstract

-This document describes extensions to the CoRIM schema that support Intel-specific Attester implementations and corresponding Endorsements and Reference Values.
+This document describes extensions to CoRIM that support Intel-specific Attester implementations and corresponding Endorsements and Reference Values.
 Multiple Evidence formats are anticipated, but all anticipated Evidence can be mapped to Reference Values expressions based on CoRIM and the CoRIM extensions found in this profile.
 The Evidence to Reference Values mappings are either documented by industry specifications or by this profile.
 Reference Value Providers may use this profile to author mainifests containing Reference Values and Endorsements.